Softball: Umpires

-All decisions made by the umpire(s) are considered to be final.
-Only decisions where a rule might have been misinterpreted are considered to be protestable.
+Almost all decisions made by the umpire(s) are considered to be final.
+If a coach thinks a base umpire made an incorrect call, they may protest and the umpires will discuss.
+Protesting doesn't always change the call, but there is a possibility.
+One instance this may happen is a tag at third, the home umpire might have a better view than the base umpire.
 At some tournaments there might be a rules interpreter or Tournament Chief Umpire (TCU) (also known as the Umpire In Chief, or UIC) available to pass judgment on such protests, but it is usually up to the league or association involved to decide if the protest would be upheld.
 Protests are never allowed on what are considered "judgment calls" – balls, strikes, and fouls.
-As of the 2021–22 academic year, a coach of an NCAA team is allowed to protest a call made by the umpire through what is called “video review” during the game.
+However, if a hitter half swings, the catcher may ask the home umpire to check with the field umpire to ensure the call, as they may have a better view.
+As of the 2021–22 academic year, a coach of an NCAA team is allowed to protest a call made by the umpire through what is called "video review" during the game.
 The opposing team only has until the next pitch to initiate the protest, and they are only allowed two a game.

 Gameplay

 A softball game can last anywhere from 3 to 7 innings, or 1–2 hours depending on the league, rules, and type of softball.
 The teams take turns batting.
 Officially, which team bats first is decided by a coin toss, although a league may decide otherwise at its discretion.
 The most common rule is that the home team bats second.
-Batting second is also called "last at-bat".
-Many softball players prefer to bat second because they feel they have more control in the last inning, since they have the last at-bat.
+Batting second is also called last at-bat.
+Many softball players prefer to bat second because they feel they have more control in the last inning, and ensures that the other team doesn't have a chance to make a comeback.

 In the event of a tie, extra innings are usually played until the tie is broken except in certain tournaments and championships.
 If the home team is leading and the road team has just finished its half of the seventh inning, the game ends because it is not necessary for the home team to bat again.
 In all forms of softball, the defensive team is the fielding team; the offensive team is at bat or batting and is trying to score runs.